 You can now change the color of your segment to make it easier to compare segments.
 To change a color label, click on the little color patch to the left of the name of your segment.
 A color picker will pop up.
 Click on the color to confirm your selection.

-To compare segments, select a saved saved segment from the "Saved segments" drop down list or create a new one.
+To compare segments, select a saved saved segment from the "Saved segments" drop-down list or create a new one.
 Click on "Compare with saved segments" and select a segment for comparison.
-In this example, we are comparing customers with MRR >200 to customers with MRR <200.
+In this example, we are comparing customers with MRR >100 to customers with MRR <100.
 We can see in the graph that the majority of the MRR comes from accounts that fall into the <100 MRR segment towards the end of the period analyzed.

 Viewing a bar chart

 To view a metric as a bar that defaults to a line chart follow these steps: